Francesco Piazzesi, Echale a tu Casa

 Echale a tu Casa, a social franchise program developed by EcoBlock International

-Families, who do not have access to housing, medical, or any government assistance and earn between 1 to 4 times the minimum wage salary ($150 to $597) per month.
+Families who do not have access to housing, medical, or any government assistance and earn between 1 to 4 times the minimum wage salary (150 USD to 597 USD) per month.

 30,000 new homes constructed, 150,000 home improvements made since the company’s inception in 1985.
 No information on number of Adopress products distributed is available at this time.

-The Adopress 3000 produces Adoblocks which are made up by soil, cement, cal and/or sand.
+The Adopress 5000 produces Adoblocks which are made with soil, cement, cal and/or sand.
 The blocks are comprised of more than 90% local soil and serve as a natural insulation source and reduces reliance on heating and cooling devices.

 Additional dimensions and weight not specified.